DETAILED ACTION

 one or more processors; and a non-transitory memory with instructions thereon, wherein the instructions upon execution by the processor, cause the processor to: (See Fig. 2 (202 and 210): teaches “Computer processing system 200 includes at least one processing unit 202” which further includes “a system memory 206 (e.g. a BIOS), volatile memory 208 (e.g. random access memory such as one or more DRAM modules), and non-volatile memory 210 (e.g. one or more hard disk or solid state drives).” (see ¶0075 – 77).)

-display, in a first work item display interface, dependency relationship information indicating the dependency relationship, wherein the dependency relationship is used to represent that opening or completion of the first sub-object depends on a status of the second sub-object.
+display, in a first work item display interface of a display, dependency relationship information indicating the dependency relationship, wherein the dependency relationship is used to represent that opening or completion of the first sub-object depends on a status of the second sub-object.
 (In ¶0187; Fig. 3; Fig. 10; Fig. 11 (1116); Fig. 14: teaches in “FIG. 14 depicts a timeline interface in which the work item corresponding to work item UI element 1402 is the incoming work item in two dependency relationships: one, 1404, with the work item corresponding to work item UI element 1406; one, 1408, with the work item corresponding to work item UI element 1410.
 This indicates that the neither of the work items corresponding to UI elements 1406 and 1410 can be commenced until the work item corresponding to UI element 1402 is complete.”
 Refer to ¶0146 wherein “CA 114 may be configured to display a dependency information pane such as pane 1002 of FIG. 10” and refer to ¶0169 wherein “At 1116, the CA 114 displays the dependency path with the appearance determined at 1114.”.)

 Regarding claims 2 and 15: